About The Disease

 Step 2: The therapist will turn your head to the right at 45 degrees.

-Step 4: This position should be held for about 30 seconds or until the vertigo ceases.
+Step 4: This position should be held for about 30 seconds or until vertigo ceases.

 Step 5: Now, the head is turned to the opposite side, so that it is 45 degrees to the left.

-Step 6: Hold this position for 30 more seconds or until the vertigo ceases.
+Step 6: Hold this position for 30 more seconds or until vertigo ceases.

 Step 7: Patient is turned further Turn to the left side and kept there for 30 seconds more.
 Note that, you should not turn to the side which has vertigo problem.

 The doctor will help to manoeuvre your head swiftly from one side to another so that the canaliths move back to their correct position.

-Step 1: Your doctor will suggest you to sit on the table with your legs down.
+Step 1: The patient is made you sit on the table with legs down.

-Step 2: If you have a problem on the left side, the therapist will turn your head to the right at 45 degrees.
+Step 2: If the problem is on the left side, the doctor will turn your head to the right at 45 degrees.
 Vice-versa if you have a problem on your right side.

 Step 3: Holding your head at 45 degrees to your right you will be made to go down on your left side, with your nose facing up.

 Step 4: This position is held for 30 seconds.

 Step 5: Now, holding your head in the same direction, you will be swiftly swung to the opposite side.
 In this position, your nose will be pointing down at the table.

 Step 6: Hold this position for 30 more seconds.

 Step 7: You will be helped to sit back gently on the table until you feel fit to stand up.

 Epley and Semont manoeuvres are very efficient to treat BPPV.
 That makes them popular and the first choice of treatment for BPPV.